 There are some countries, such as Canada, in which they have been decriminalized.
 This brings question to their legal status, and it makes people wonder whether they can possess in those countries without being prosecuted.
 Simply put, in many of these countries, it is not legal to buy and sell outside of medical use.
 However, if you are caught, you are not prosecuted if you only have enough for your own personal use.

-Can You Take Advantage of Legal Steroids in Other Countries?
+Can You Take Advantage of Legal Anabolics in Other Countries?